ChenXie-astro/DDRM/README.md

 Information
 -----------
-Debris Disk Reflectance Modeling code for fitting disk reflectance spectrum measured by NIRSpec IFU.
-We fitted the measured disk reflectance spectrum with models of reflectance spectrum using scipy.optimize.curve_fit and the emcee package.
-Curve_fit can provide a good fit and use it as initial input in the MCMC analysis.
+Debris Disk Reflectance Modeling (DDRM) code for fitting disk reflectance spectrum measured by NIRSpec IFU.
+DDRM will create a model reflectance and fit the measured disk reflectance spectrum using scipy.optimize.curve_fit and/or emcee.
+Curve_fit can provide a good fit and use it as initial input in the MCMC analysis (optional).

 If you find a bug or want to suggest improvements, please [create a ticket](https://github.com/ChenXie-astro/DDRM/issues).